balderdashy/sails-docs/concepts/ORM/model-settings.md

 To further customize these settings for a particular model, you can specify them as top-level properties in that model's definition file (e.g. `api/models/User.js`).
 This will override default model settings with the same name.

-For example, if you add `autoUpdatedAt: false` to one of your model definitions (`api/models/UploadedFile.js`), then that model will no longer have an implicit `updatedAt` attribute.
-But the rest of your models will be unaffected; they will still use the default setting (which is `autoUpdatedAt: true`, unless you've changed it).
+For example, if you add `fetchRecordsOnUpdate: true` to one of your model definitions (`api/models/UploadedFile.js`), then that model will now return the records that were updated.
+But the rest of your models will be unaffected; they will still use the default setting (which is `fetchRecordsOnUpdate: false`, unless you've changed it).

 ##### Choosing an approach